01 of 08

 Yard games are a great, active way to entertain the whole family on a sunny day.
 They make a fun addition to any outdoor gathering.

 Adapting your favorite board game into a lawn-sized sport is easier than you think.
 Follow our tutorial to make your own DIY yard dice to play your favorite dice games.
-If you have access to lumber, a few power tools, and a craft store, you’re set.
+If you have access to lumber, a few power tools, and a craft store, you’re set!
+This is a relatively easy project any novice woodworker can tackle.

 You don’t need a ton of supplies to make your own set of yard dice.
 Most of the necessary items can be found at your local hardware store.
 You can even customize each item to your needs, depending on how you want the finished product to look.Continue to 2 of 8 below.